-I get paid what many people may think is a huge annual salary – the basic annual sum is now £74,000.
-And like all MPs I also qualify to claim expenses where these have been properly spent.
+I am paid what many people may think to be a huge annual salary.
+I also qualify to claim expenses where these have been properly spent.

 If you ask me to reveal the precise remuneration of each of my employees I will politely decline.
 The House of Commons voted to declare only the figure paid out of public funds for total staff costs.
 Members of my team are not elected representatives.
 As private citizens they have the right to decide what to disclose.
 If they choose to tell you how much they get paid, fair enough.

 But, like Civil Servants (who are also remunerated out of public funds) they have a right to privacy.
 I am happy to let you know the pay scales into which each member of my team fits.
-You can read the details for yourself in this document, which lists the pay scales:
+You can read the details for yourself in this document, which lists all staff pay scales.

 Everything I now claim is very carefully scrutinised by the Independent Parliamentary Standards Authority,